The Future of Recycling Policy in the U.S.

 National Recycling Strategy

 The EPA has set a National Recycling Strategy to reach 50% national recycling by 2030.
-With nationwide recycling levels having stalled in the low 30 percent range for the past 20 years, this goal will require a significant leap in capacity and capability.
+With nationwide recycling levels having stayed in the low 30 percent range for the past 20 years, this goal will require a significant leap in capacity and capability.

 There are three objectives to the National Recycling Strategy: